Alexa Ilacad: 2013–2016: Luv U, The NLex Loveteam and her debut in the music scene

 In 2013, she exited Goin' Bulilit alongside fellow Bulilits Kobi Vidanes, Joseph Andre Garcia, Aaron Juntas, and Angel Sy.

 Her first lead role was when she played as Lexie Domingo in the second season of the youth-oriented comedy TV sitcom Luv U, the official starting point of her loveteam partnership with Gimme 5 member Nash Aguas, famously known as "NLex".
 From there, they have been paired again multiple times, their other projects include various MMK and Wansapanataym episodes.

 She also played the young Maria Mercedes in the eponymous series.
 In 2014, she and Aguas were paired again to do Camille and Drew in the television series Bagito which was based on the Wattpad series of the same name by Noreen Capili.

 After Luv U concluded in 2016, Ilacad created a YouTube channel and started uploading Beauty, Lifestyle, and Travel vlogs as well as Song Music Covers.
 In the same year, she and Aguas landed a role on the fourth season of the hit series Doble Kara as Patricia Hernandez and Paolo Acosta.

 She also played the role Jewel, Angel Locsin's sister in the award-winning film Everything About Her with Vilma Santos.
 In addition, she joined the reality music competition We Love OPM: The Celebrity Sing-Offs as part of Team Yeng: Oh My Girls.
 She, together with GirlTrends member Krissha Viaje, and 88rising artist Ylona Garcia were coached and trained by their mentor Pop Rock Royalty Yeng Constantino.
-The girls finished the competition as runner-ups just behind the winner, Team Erik's Tres Kantos.
+The girls finished the competition as runners-up just behind the winner, Team Erik's Tres Kantos.

 Soon after finishing We Love OPM, she was launched as Star Music’s newest Teen Pop Rock Artist.
 She released her debut album To The Moon & Back with the spunky carrier single Pakipot, Suplado with music video directed by Kean Cipriano, featuring Nash Aguas.
 Her album had six songs: Not Too Young, Kung Pwede Lang, Pakipot, Suplado, Kahit Saan, Kahit Kailan, Dream Boat, Puso, and an acoustic version of Kahit Saan, Kahit Kailan, also featuring Aguas.
 The songs from this album were originals were written by her best friend, Eunice Jorge, the vocalist of rock band Gracenote.

 Her debut album became a hit after consistently charting in MOR 101.9's Biga10 for several weeks.